maevsi/maevsi/CONTRIBUTING.md

 ### Vue

-To allow you and other developers to quickly navigate through Vue Single-File Components all `pages` and `components` in this repository share a common structure in `script setup`.
+To allow you and other developers to quickly navigate through Vue Single-File Components many `pages` and `components` in this repository share a common structure in `script setup` that's inspired by [Vue's Options API](https://vueschool.io/articles/vuejs-tutorials/options-api-vs-composition-api/).
+Such structure should be migrated to use [`composable`s](https://nuxt.com/docs/guide/directory-structure/composables) as explained in [this video by Alexander Lichter](https://www.youtube.com/watch?v=iKaDFAxzJyw).

 1. import-like and meta elements have to be added first without preceding comments
     1. `import`: like `import { x } from 'y'`